 new games of entropy.

-One day, all worlds our ships can reach
+One day, all worlds our starships reach

 shall learn to live and care,